 Difference between Federal Student Loans & Private Student Loans

 More options for borrowers - Private Students Loan can be offered by various institutions, banks, agencies and many more.
 As their lenders are different and have different market values.
-Being from the private sector, they do have a fix eligibility requirement which makes the borrower follow specific set of steps to get a desired loan.
+Being from the private sector, they do have a fix eligibility requirement which makes the borrower follow a specific set of steps to get the desired loan.

 Like every situation has two sides- good and average.
-Same is with the question that should an individual go for a private student loan, there are various advantages of going for a private loan what matters is the borrower’s repaying capacity, the credit score they hold, the cost that they can bear in terms of taking loan and many more.
+Same is with the question that should an individual go for a private student loan, there are various advantages of going for a private loan what matters is the borrower’s repaying capacity, the credit score they hold, the cost that they can bear in terms of taking a loan and many more.

-If on any part they feel that their income will not be supportive with the loans than they should try other options like the federal loans.
+If on any part they feel that their income will not be supported with the loans than they should try other options like the federal loans.
 But need to remember one thing that in any case if the loan is in default, the borrower has the right to protect themselves.